 - Book your accommodation, think about where you’d like to stay on your first night and most certainly book a hotel, it makes life so much easier when you’re tired and adjusting.
 We use an affordable little hotel not far from the airport for late airport arrivals/departures.
-We’ve tried a few, this one has been best.
-There is a fixed rate, tourist taxi desk at the airport or this hotel will pick you up.
+We’ve tried a few, this one has been best so far.
+There is a fixed rate, tourist taxi desk at the airport or arrange for this hotel to pick you up.
 If you’d like to book a whole week somewhere, go ahead, if not, a few days here, a few days there, is also fine.

 - For onward transport from Bandaranaike airport, by bus, taxi, train, tuk tuk or minibus click through.